 When referring to objects within your document, avoid the urge to type out "See Figure 1" or any such messages, since if you add another Figure before Figure 1, Word will automatically renumber them, and you'll then have to renumber any references to that Figure within your text.
 To avoid this, you will use the Cross-Reference feature in Word.
-To use this feature, select in your document where you want to place the reference, go to the References tab, and click on Cross-reference from the Captions group.
-This will prompt the Cross-reference dialog box, from which you will select the Reference Type (If you do not see Table or Figure in the drop-down menu, scroll down to find them).
+To use this feature, select in your document where you want to place the reference, go to Insert and select Cross-reference.
+This will prompt the Cross-reference dialog box, from which you will select the Reference Type.
 Select how you want the reference to be displayed (As just the label, the whole caption, the page number, or a combination of them) and click on the Insert button at the bottom of the dialog box.
 These references will be automatically renumbered if you decide to add or move your objects.